 What is Water Polo?

-Water Polo is the most physically demanding of all team sports.
+At the senior international level, Water Polo is a challenging sport the most physically demanding of all team sports.
 It is a game of strength, speed and endurance.
 Ball handling skills, strong swimming ability and fitness are especially important with the mobile, fast-paced style of game play.
 Players may be required to cover up to three kilometres in the pool during the hour it takes to complete a game.

 The game is played by men and women in over 150 countries and has always been a popular spectator sport.